-Implementing Option 1 will meet relevant regulatory obligations
+Implementing Option 1 will meet relevant environmental and safety obligations

 Applying the ALARP principle to manage and mitigate bushfire and safety risks, TransGrid determines that its obligations under the New South Wales Electricity Supply (Safety and Network Management) Regulation 2014 and TransGrid's ENSMS will be met by implementing Option 1 by 2022/23.
-Under this principle, risks are mitigated unless it is possible to demonstrate that the costs involved in further reducing the risk would be grossly disproportionate to the benefits gained.
+Under this principle, risks are mitigated unless it is possible to demonstrate that the cost involved in further reducing the risk would be grossly disproportionate to the benefits gained.

 Using the ALARP principle, all scenarios under Option 1 are positive.
+This is shown in Figure E-2.

-Figure E-2 shows that the costs of mitigating the bushfire and safety risks for Option 1 are less than the benefit of avoiding those risks.
 In accordance with the ALARP principle, disproportionality factors have been applied on the risks shown in this figure to just below the level which the community, government and law would consider risk reduction expenditure to be grossly disproportionate.